intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 --- abstract

-TODO Abstract
+Internet communications and applications have both environmental costs and benefits.
+The IAB ran an online workshop in December 2022 on exploring and understanding these impacts.

+The role of the workshop was to discuss the impacts, discuss the evolving needs from industry, and to identify areas for improvements and future work.
+A key goal of the workshop was to call further attention to the topic and to bring together a diverse stakeholder community to discuss these issues.

+This report summarises the workshop inputs and discussions.

 --- middle

 # Introduction

-The IAB ran an online workshop in December 2022 to begin to explore and understand the environmental impacts of the Internet.
+The IAB ran an online workshop in December 2022 on exploring and understanding the environmental impacts of the Internet.

 The background for the workshop was that Internet communications and applications have both environmental costs and benefits.
 In the